A 5-year-old boy saves the extended family from the house fire: "Our hero!"

 Then he returned to the house, ran up the stairs and told his uncle to help get everyone else out.

 Woods and 4 other family members were treated for minor burns and smoke inhalation, according to the Facebook publication of the Bartow County Fire Department.
-In total, "our hero!", As described by the BCFD publication, is credited with saving himself and 7 other family members.
+In total, "our hero!" – as described by the BCFD publication – he is credited for saving himself and 7 other family members.

 "If it wasn't for Noah, I mean we were all asleep, so we wouldn't have known what was going on," said the boy's grandfather, David Woods.
 "We could all have lost our lives."